bdelv/project-euler-dart/README.md

 Some Project Euler problems Dartpad-ified (1 file / 1 problem solved / no funky libraries)

-Just a few different personnal tests that bumped together.

 [Project Euler](https://projecteuler.net/) is a series of mathematical/computer programming problems that are fun to solve.

-[Dart](https://www.dartlang.org/) is a programming language that is very fun to play with.
+[Dart](https://www.dartlang.org/) is very interesting programming language.

-[Dartpad](https://dartpad.dartlang.org/) The UI client for a web based interactive Dart service.
+[Dartpad](https://dartpad.dartlang.org/) UI client that allows to test Dart code in the browser.

 **Dartpad** fits very well with **Project Euler** type of sites (like [Codingame](https://www.codingame.com/) for example)